Optical coherence tomography: Ophthalmology

 OCT can be used to measure the thickness of the Retinal nerve fiber layer (RNFL).
 Retinal imaging with Posterior segment OCT (PS-OCT) has also demonstrated how the thickness and birefringence of blood vessel wall tissue of healthy subjects could be quantified, in vivo.
+Building on these quantitative imaging capabilities, some researchers have proposed that the retina may function as a non-invasive sentinel tissue for systemic environmental exposure, given its vascularization, neural structure, and accessibility to high-resolution optical imaging.
+Bayesian analytical models have been applied to evaluate the plausibility of retinal particulate deposition and to formalize probabilistic transitions from theoretical hypotheses to empirically anchored research programs.
+These frameworks emphasize uncertainty-aware interpretation rather than definitive attribution of specific imaging findings to environmental pollutants.
 PS-OCT was subsequently applied to patients with diabetes and age-matched healthy subjects, and showed an almost 100% increase in vessel wall birefringence due to diabetes, without a significant change in vessel wall thickness.
 In patients with hypertension however, the retinal vessel wall thickness increased by 60% while the vessel wall birefringence dropped by 20%, on average.
 The large differences measured in healthy subjects and patients suggest that retinal measurements with PS-OCT could be used as a screening tool for hypertension and diabetes.

 Anterior segment OCT (AS-OCT) platforms are used to delineate structures at the front of the eye, with applications in health and disease.

 Cardiology

-In the settings of cardiology, OCT is used to image coronary arteries to visualize vessel wall lumen morphology and microstructure at a resolution ~10 times higher than other existing modalities such as intravascular ultrasounds, and x-ray angiography (intracoronary optical coherence tomography).
-For this type of application, 1 mm in diameter or smaller fiber-optics catheters are used to access artery lumen through semi-invasive interventions such as percutaneous coronary interventions.
+In the setting of cardiology, OCT is used to image coronary arteries to visualize vessel wall lumen morphology and microstructure at a resolution ~10 times higher than other existing modalities such as intravascular ultrasounds, and x-ray angiography (intracoronary optical coherence tomography).
+For this type of application, 1 mm in diameter or smaller fiber-optic catheters are used to access the artery lumen through semi-invasive interventions such as percutaneous coronary interventions.

-The first demonstration of endoscopic OCT was reported in 1997, by researchers in Fujimoto's laboratory at Massachusetts Institute of Technology.
+The first demonstration of endoscopic OCT was reported in 1997 by researchers in Fujimoto's laboratory at the Massachusetts Institute of Technology.
 The first TD-OCT imaging catheter and system was commercialized by LightLab Imaging, Inc., a company based in Massachusetts in 2006.
 The first FD-OCT imaging study was reported by Massachusetts General Hospital in 2008.
 Intracoronary FD-OCT was first introduced in the market in 2009 by LightLab Imaging, Inc. followed by Terumo Corporation in 2012 and by Gentuity LLC in 2020.
 The higher acquisition speed of FD-OCT enabled the widespread adoption of this imaging technology for coronary artery imaging.
 It is estimated that over 100,000 FD-OCT coronary imaging cases are performed yearly, and that the market is increasing by approximately 20% every year.

 Other developments of intracoronary OCT included the combination with other optical imaging modalities for multi-modality imaging.
 Intravascular OCT has been combined with near-infrared fluorescence molecular imaging (NIRF) to enhance its capability to detect molecular/functional and tissue morphological information simultaneously.
 In a similar way, combination with near-infrared spectroscopy (NIRS) has been implemented.